Princess Leia: Feminist analysis

 Leia has been the subject of feminist analysis.
-Mark Edlitz wrote for The Huffington Post in 2010 that "Leia is an exemplary personification of female empowerment."
 David Bushman, television curator at the Paley Center for Media, said in 2012, "From the male perspective ...
 Princess Leia was a very creditable character for her time—not perfect, but certainly defiant, assertive, and strong."
 Alyssa Rosenberg of The Washington Post wrote in 2015, "Leia wasn't just the first great heroine of science fiction and fantasy to capture my imagination.
 She was one of the first characters I encountered whose power came from her political conviction and acumen."
 In her 2007 article "Feminism and the Force: Empowerment and Disillusionment in a Galaxy Far, Far Away", Diana Dominguez cited Leia as a welcome change from the previous portrayals of women in film and TV.
 She wrote:

 Rosenberg writes that, though at first Luke is an apolitical innocent in search of adventure and Han is a detached opportunist in search of money, both are "influenced by Leia's passion [and] take their places as full participants in the Rebellion".
 She notes, "Everyone else eventually comes around to Leia's view of the world."
 Leia herself, singularly dedicated to her political movement against the Empire, "finds a partner in Han, acknowledging that personal happiness can help her sustain her commitment to building a better galactic order".
 Rosenberg cites "Leia's willingness to see the best in him, and Han's desire to live up to her belief in him" as a foundation of their relationship, also pointing out his attempts to make her recognize that she has needs like anyone else and should acknowledge that she needs him.